 Dealer: Techno Pieux Mauricie

 - Stéphane Lavergne (Les Consultants SM inc.)

 The project consists of rebuilding three parallel stairways that connect Lévis and Amherst streets in the city of Trois-Rivières.
 The water-soaked wooden steps and the advanced deterioration of the concrete foundations resulted in worries by the population about the safety of the installation which is built on a 45 degree slope.

-The 2.7 meter long (9 foot) P4 piles (100 mm. diameter) were firmly anchored into the soil at a depth of some 2.4 meters (8 feet) thereby giving adequate support for the load exerted by the galvanized steel structure with stone steps as well as for the weight of people using the stairs.
+The 2.7 meter long (9 foot) P4 piers (100 mm. diameter) were firmly anchored into the soil at a depth of some 2.4 meters (8 feet) thereby giving adequate support for the load exerted by the galvanized steel structure with stone steps as well as for the weight of people using the stairs.

-Thanks to the combination of helical piles below the freezing line and the exclusive green Techno Metal Post sleeve, the city of Trois-Rivières now has a set of stairs that will remain intact for many years.
+Thanks to the combination of helical piers below the freezing line and the exclusive green Techno Metal Post sleeve, the city of Trois-Rivières now has a set of stairs that will remain intact for many years.

 Techno Metal Post makes life easier for anyone with a construction project that requires a foundation in almost any type of soil.